PREPRINT

 Explicit DONT'S

-• Projects have more non-technical staff than actual devs
+- Projects have more non-technical staff than actual devs

-• It takes more time to "plan" (by non-engineers) and "get permission", than is spent on actual software development
+- It takes more time to "plan" (by non-engineers) and "get permission", than is spent on actual software development

-• Have an overly complicated architecture (most applications do not need to consist of more than 3 components [App / DB / UI])
+- Your product has an overly complicated architecture (most applications do not need to consist of more than 3 components [App / DB / UI])

-• You’re using blockchain technology
+- You’re using blockchain technology

-• A non-technical person makes technical decisions
+- A non-technical person makes technical decisions

-• The team lead / project manager / software architect has not worked on software for many years (or never)
+- The team lead / project manager / software architect has not worked on software for many years (or never)

-• Management ignores pleas from technical staff
+- Management ignores pleas from technical staff

-• Poor project management
+- Poor project management

-• Very large tasks (with no real approach on how to solve them)
+- Very large tasks (with no real approach on how to solve them)

-• Sequential tasks assigned far into the future
+- Sequential tasks assigned far into the future

-• Aggressive application of SCRUM (more time spent on the process, as opposed to actual work)
+- Aggressive application of SCRUM (more time spent on the process, as opposed to actual work)

-• No backups plans (staff and data)
+- No backups plans (staff and data)

 Software Development Practices

-Proverbs on how to guide your team through the software development process have already been stated, but what about some concrete 'hard' software rules?
+Proverbs on how to guide your team through the software development process have already been stated, but what about some concrete 'hard' software development advice?
 What about style guides for code and the best programming language for the job?
 As many things, these points highly depend on your team and objective.
 Some general software development best practices that are programming language agnostic:

-• Use feature branches The Gitlab Flow version control workflow should by read and understood by your team.
+- Use feature branches The Gitlab Flow version control workflow should by read and understood by your team.
 Also have a look at branching workflows as described in the Pro Git book.

-• Have Development, Staging, Production Environments
+- Have Development, Staging, Production Environments

-• Prioritize code quality and readability above all else.
+- Prioritize code quality and readability above all else.

-• Tag releases
+- Tag releases

-• Do not use a hammer when wanting to drive a screw
+- Do not use a hammer when wanting to drive a screw

-• Use the right tool (language), for the right task (project)
+- Use the right tool (language), for the right task (project)

-• But also don't adopt 100 different languages because you think they are the right tool
+- But also don't adopt 100 different languages because you think they are the right tool

-• Don't reinvent the wheel, but also DO NOT hop on the latest trends and switch libraries every other month
+- Don't reinvent the wheel, but also do not hop on the latest trends and switch libraries every other month

-• Refactor and cleanup often (gradually build a better product)
+- Refactor and cleanup often (gradually build a better product)

-• Test what actually matters, coverage does not say a thing about test quality
+- Test what actually matters, coverage does not say a thing about test quality

 The Team

-All these guidelines and proverbs are well and good, but won't actually get work done, without the most important part of any project: The Team.
+All these guidelines and proverbs are well and good, but won't actually get work done without the most important part of any project: The Team.

 Fields of Expertise

 Every developer should be able to fix major parts of the applications, even if he has not actively worked on this specific part for a while.
 Sharing project and field-specific knowledge is important to keep the team on the same page.
-If SHTF and a key team member is on holiday or sick, the team must be able to solve the problem at hand.
-This can be achieved by creating a knowledge base in the form of wikis (BookStack, GitLab, GitHub), readmes and other forms of knowledge bases (Zettelkasten, Obsidian).
+If SHTF and a key team member is on holiday or sick, the team must still be able to solve the problem at hand.
+This can be achieved by creating a knowledge base in the form of wikis (BookStack, GitLab, GitHub), READMEs and other forms of knowledge bases (Zettelkasten, Obsidian).

 "Free Friday" / "Creative Friday" projects have also proven to be a very effective tool to broaden and deepen the skills of teams.
 "Free Friday" projects means that the team is encouraged to spend time on non-business-critical projects, on specific days of the week.
 For example:

-• Team Member A has always wanted to look into FluxCI for GitOps.
+- Team Member A has always wanted to look into FluxCI for GitOps.

-• Team Member B has some ideas on how to implement an embedded controller, to trigger the coffee machine over HTTP.
+- Team Member B has some ideas on how to implement an embedded controller, to trigger the coffee machine over HTTP.

-• Team Member C wants to get better with Jupyter Notebooks and creates some plots regarding time spent on drinking coffee per project.
+- Team Member C wants to get better with Jupyter Notebooks and creates some plots regarding time spent on drinking coffee per project.

 These projects might seem silly at first, but have two key positive aspects: Team members are kept happy, because they can work towards their own goal.
 Team members learn new technologies and are encouraged to present their work to other members at the end of their project.